icekang/todo-by-mern/README.md

 # quick start
-in terminal: cd "folder directory of the project" to install dependencies of the project
+in terminal: cd "folder directory of the project" to install dependencies of the project<br/>
 ```npm install "/sever" && npm install "/client"```